henkjannl/DesigningHousingsInFreeCAD/README.md

 - [Creating references to external parts](#creating-references-to-external-parts)

 # Concept of making a housing using boolean operation of bodies
-I this example, we want to create a housing which consists of two shells which can be assembled together.
+I this example, we want to create a housing which consists of two shells which can be assembled together:
-1. First create the housing (1) as a single body, without worrying about the separation.
+1. Create the housing (1) as a single body, without worrying about the separation.
-2. Then create a second body (2) separation top, which covers which part of the housing will become the top half of the housing
+2. Create a second body (2) separation top, which covers which part of the housing will become the top half of the housing
-3. Then create a bottom separation (3) as a third body in the same way
+3. Create a bottom separation (3) as a third body in the same way
-4. Then create the top housing as a boolean operation between the housing and the top separation
+4. Create the top housing as a boolean operation between the housing and the top separation
-5. Then also create the bottom housing as a boolean operation between the housing and the bottom separation
+5. Create the bottom housing as a boolean operation between the housing and the bottom separation

 ![Concept](./images/01-concept/concept.png)